aMytho/GlimBoi-Docs/content/docs/help/troubleshooting.md

 *Sad GlimBoi*

 Find the .exe file you use to start the bot.
 Right click, open file location.
 Run Uninstall.exe .
 If you wish to delete the bot data you must do so manually.
 The bot data can be found in the below folder.
-Deleting this data will completly remove all of your commands, users, ranks, etc. Everything will be lost **including** the backups!
+Deleting this data will completely remove all of your commands, users, ranks, etc. Everything will be lost **including** the backups!

 %appdata%/Roaming/GlimBoi